Expert Advice On Improving Your Home

 Check Credentials

-HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
-The CSLB considers HVAC contractors to be specialty contractors.
-All contractors must have four years of experience and be bonded.
+In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+HVAC contractors are considered specialty contractors by the CSLB.
+All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
-You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with positive reviews and reports of great customer experiences.
+You should also read reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Choose a company with glowing reviews and testimonials about great customer experiences.

 Understand Work Details

 It’s important to know what the work process will look like.
-For HVAC repairs, the company should detail the particular parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to guarantee everything is working correctly.
-When replacing your HVAC, have the contractor explain the new energy efficiency, model, estimated installation time, brand, and features.
-Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+For HVAC repairs, the company should explain the particular parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
+When replacing your HVAC, ask your installation company to provide details on the new brand, model, estimated installation time, features, and energy efficiency.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties